The Next Chapter

 New season.
 New car.
 New line-up.
 “We open an exciting new era in the story of our team and Mercedes-AMG motorsport in 2025.
 We are building on the incredible legacy of our heritage, and we can’t wait to go racing," declares Toto.

 Launch day – one of our busiest but favourite days of the year.
 The culmination of months of hard work at Brackley and Brixworth was revealed to the world at the Bahrain International Circuit.
-Our 2025 colour-scheme had been launched a week prior, when the entire F1 paddock came together in London for a special F1 75 launch event at the O2 Arena.
-Similar to its predecessor, W16 would run a mixture of traditional Mercedes Silver, mixed with black and a dash of PETRONAS green.
-Three days of pre-season testing in Bahrain would follow our official launch, and it gave 18-year-old rookie Kimi a chance to get behind the wheel of his first official F1 car for the first time.
+Three days of pre-season testing would follow our official launch.
 457 laps later, it was time to return to Brackley and break down all the data before the season opener in Australia two weeks later.

 The 2025 season marks the fourth season of the current chassis regulations, and the 12th of the existing Power Unit regulations.
 For 2026, a major opportunity shines on the horizon.